Connecticut warbler: Current threats

 One of the main causes of mortality during migration is the collision of individuals into man-made structures.
 Collisions often occur against transparent glass panes, through which individuals can see vegetation and light.
 Habitat destruction is another threat to Connecticut warbler populations.
-Aspen logging on their breeding range (i.e. BC) and the application of pesticides gets rids of nesting locations.
-The infestation of budworm on jack-pine trees also puts nesting sites at risk.
+Aspen logging on their breeding range (i.e. BC) and the application of pesticides get rid of nesting locations.
+The infestation of budworms on jack-pine trees also puts nesting sites at risk.
 The presence of power lines is also a danger to the Connecticut warbler: studies show that the presence of power lines reduces population densities in areas where they are present.
 In Alberta breeding sites, noise disturbances from gas pipelines are detrimental to the species as well.
-Studies show that Connecticut warblers did well in forests that have been cleared off of shrubs and understory as they prefer trees; however, their abundance decreased in areas where the forest was clear-cut.
+Studies show that Connecticut warblers did well in forests that have been cleared of shrubs and understory as they prefer trees; however, their abundance decreased in areas where the forest was clear-cut.
 Connecticut warblers are on the IUCN red list as a species of Least Concern.
-Nevertheless, some of its populations in Saskatchewan, Michigan, Minnesota and Wisconsin are at risk.
+Nevertheless, some of its populations in Saskatchewan, Michigan, Minnesota, and Wisconsin are at risk.
 Conservation efforts are difficult due to a lack of research, though a handful of researchers have written some management plans, focusing on the preservation of woody wetlands, which are the Connecticut warbler's favored habitat.